dhellmann/pymotw-3/source/random/index.rst

    :caption:
    :start-after: #end_pymotw_header

-The cards are represented as tuples with the face value and a letter indicating the suit.
+The cards are represented as strings with the face value and a unicode symbol indicating the suit.
 The dealt "hands" are created by adding one card at a time to each of four lists, and removing it from the deck so it cannot be dealt again.